delvtech/hyperdrive-bindings/README.md

 ## Hyperdrivepy local install

-The `hyperdrivepy` can be installed quickly via `pip install hyperdrivepy`.

 For a local installation, this repo must include a simulation link to the hyperdrive-rust source code.
 From the `hyperdrive-sdk` project root, run: